Bodies are generally a pain; sometimes they are a pleasure.

-Whether it’s weight control or flying, man advances by doing research and running experiments.
+Whether it’s weight control using tools such as Overeaters Anonymous food plans, or something just as adventurous such as flying an airplane, man advances by doing research and running experiments.
 This process lets us obtain information, act on it to get more information to act on, over and over.
 We can use this “scientific method” to get more information and more control over our body weight.
 It’s not easy at first but it’s doable.

 Weight control behavior is an interesting problem to research because so many unique things are interacting.
 The interacting factors include our personalities, our genes and our memories.
 These are in play in a given environment at a given time to give a unique emotional response and behavior for each of us.

 This is why we individually have to experiment with diet and exercise to see how we respond physically and emotionally.The idea is to educate ourselves day-in, day-out about factors affecting body weight.
 A basic meal plan has to be chosen from the many available to start with.
 It has to be tried to be sure you can follow it.

 The simplest solution, if it works, is to follow an established diet, like the Mediterranean diet, the Zone, etc. If you’re lucky you won’t have to reinvent the wheel—at least for a while.
 Either way established programs are a good place to start your research.
 Their information is laid out in a way most people can understand.